Professional practice

 • Real Assets (RA) Global Opportunity Fund I Limited: Acted (as sole counsel) in various sealed applications before the Commercial Division of the BVI High Court by provisional joint liquidators in relation to their investigations into alleged wrongdoing in connection with the asserts of a BVI company.

-• Acted (led by Philip Marshall QC) on a confidential application for leave to appeal to the Privy Council from a BVI-law decision of the Eastern Caribbean Court of Appeal.
-Leave was granted, but the date of the appeal hearing before the Privy Council has not yet been fixed.
+• Acted (led by Philip Marshall KC) on a confidential application for leave to appeal to the Privy Council from a BVI-law decision of the Eastern Caribbean Court of Appeal.
+Leave was granted, but the appeal did not ultimately proceed.

 • Acted (as sole counsel, on secondment) in a claim in the Commercial Division of the BVI High Court brought by the joint liquidators of a BVI company, seeking to reverse the transfer of shares valued at approximately US$50m to a connected company and for which no consideration was received.
 The joint liquidators alleged that the transaction was both at an undervalue pursuant to section 246 of the BVI Insolvency Act 2003, and intended to defraud the company’s creditors within the meaning of section 81 of the Conveyancing and Law of Property Act 1961 and the Statute of Elizabeth.